toolleeo/cli-apps/README.md

 Replacement for 'ls' written in Rust, with colors and several additional "views".

 References
 * [exa a modern replacement for ls written in rust for Linux/Unix](https://www.cyberciti.biz/open-source/command-line-hacks/exa-a-modern-replacement-for-ls-written-in-rust-for-linuxunix/) (rev. 2017-08-09) - ls is a command to show files in Linux and Unix-like operating systems.
 A ls command first appeared in a version of AT&T UNIX as well as in Multics.
 BSD and GNU Coreutils package provides the ls command with minor syntax changes.
-There is now third alternative named exa ...
+There is now third alternative named exa ...* [Exa – A Modern And Colorful Replacement For LS Command Written In Rust](https://www.2daygeek.com/exa-a-modern-replacement-for-ls-command-linux/) (rev. 2017-10-07) - ls is one of the very basic & essential Linux command for administrator that can be used in most of the actions (in other hands, Linux administrator can’t live without ls command).
+Exa is a small, fast, portable, modern and colorful replacement for ls command which was written in rust language.

 #### [fasd](https://github.com/clvv/fasd)